Kellyanne Conway Looks ‘Familiar’ On Her Knees, Dem. Congressman Says

 — Ronna RomneyMcDaniel (@RRMGOP) March 2, 2017

-U.S. Rep. Mike Kelly, a Pennsylvania Republican told the Independent Journal Review that “On the first day of Women’s History Month, it’s pretty sad to hear a sitting congressman say that about a woman who has made so much history.”
+U.S. Rep. Mike Kelly, a Pennsylvania Republican, told the Independent Journal Review that “On the first day of Women’s History Month, it’s pretty sad to hear a sitting congressman say that about a woman who has made so much history.”

 The Trump White House has called for an immediate apology by Rep. Richmond for the Conway comment “that was insulting to all women.”

-Some Conway defenders also fired back with pictures of Obama with his feet on the historic Oval Office desk, which is called the Resolute Desk, a gift from Queen Victoria to President Rutherford B. Hayes in 1880 has been in use since the Jimmy Carter administration brought it back from the Smithsonian Institution.
+Some Conway defenders also fired back with pictures of Obama with his feet on the historic Oval Office desk, which is called the Resolute Desk, a gift from Queen Victoria to President Rutherford B. Hayes in 1880 which has been in use since the Jimmy Carter administration brought it back from the Smithsonian Institution.

 @KeithOlbermann Oops, Trump is probably too busy cleaning Obama's shoeprints off the desk to explain to liberals why they're insane. #nuts pic.twitter.com/DiU0EMm9Vh